 An audit of your ecommerce store’s PPC account is probably most similar to a visit to the dentist: it’s something you should probably do twice a year (though you’ll only do it once), it’s generally an unpleasant experience and, worse yet, you may even discover you’re paying for it (literally and figuratively) through negligence.

-The good news?
-If you’ve come across this blog post already, you’ve made some excellent first steps toward starting to audit your PPC campaign.
 In the paragraphs below, we’re going to break down what to inspect at each level of your PPC account and create a flowchart experience to make sure your campaign is running as perfectly as possible.

 Before we begin, let’s cover some of the broadest questions: